 What Is a Will?

 A will is a different type of legal document from a POA.
 It’s designed for the person who owned the estate (known as the testator) to clarify what should be done with the estate after the testator passes.
 A will can also be used to name minor children or pets’ guardians.
-Without a will, the estate would go to probate court after the estate owner dies.
+Without a will, the estate would go to court after the estate owner dies.
 The court determines how the assets will be distributed and, if applicable, who will become responsible for any minor children or pets.
 What the court chooses could significantly differ from what the testator would have wanted.

 When drawing up a will, the testator should name an executor.
-That person will be responsible for ensuring the estate is appropriately closed out, including paying any outstanding bills or taxes; distributing the assets according to the will’s terms; and guiding the will through probate to handle any remaining matters, including guardianship.
+That person will be responsible for ensuring the estate is appropriately closed out, including paying any outstanding bills or taxes; distributing the assets according to the will’s terms; and guiding the will through to handle any remaining matters, including guardianship.

 What Is a Living Will?